plibither8/2048.cpp/README.md

 ## Setup

-The game and code is natively made to run on the GNU/Linux and MacOS platforms, but cross-platform compatibility for Windows has been added too.
+The game and code is natively made to run on the GNU/Linux and macOS platforms, but cross-platform compatibility for Windows has been added too.

 ### Requirements